The UK Glow worm Survey Home Page

 Where should you look for glow worms?
 Though they are said to favour chalky or limestone areas, they have been reported from many areas of Great Britain.
 The peak glowing period is evenings in June and July.
 People are often surprised to discover glow worms in gardens, hedgerows or railway embankments where they had never been noticed before.
 Disused railway lines are prime sites, in fact.
 Glow worms can also be found on cliffs, woodland rides, heathland and even valleys in Wales or Scotland which meet none of the above criteria!
 There are few counties in the UK where they are not found somewhere, though they are believed to be absent from the Isle of Man and Ireland.

-Having said that, I have had a report from Greystones, south of Dublin, which is awaiting more recent confirmation.
-In 2009 I received a report that glow worms can be seen in the Wicklow Mountains but a request for confirmation to the Wicklow National Park has so far gone unanswered.
+Having said that, I have had a report from Greystones, south of Dublin, which needs more recent confirmation.
+In 2009 I received a report that glow worms can be seen in the Wicklow Mountains but a request for confirmation to the Wicklow National Park went unanswered.
 And in 2009 I also heard from Richard Fisk, who spotted what looked like glow worms at Killilane near Rosslare.
 We really need verification of these reports by means of a photograph of the actual insects, so anyone in the southeast of Ireland is requested to keep their eyes peeled and a camera at the ready.

 Glow worms are found in Jersey, but not in Guernsey or Alderney.

-Click here to see the latest UK distribution map published by the Biological Records Centre, which is the official recording centre for all UK species.
+Click here to see a UK distribution map published by the Biological Records Centre, which is the official recording centre for all UK species.
 For a more detailed map, see below.
+There is also an old list of UK sites in the 1992 report, or in the historical county-by-county lists.
+However, the best way to see an up-to-date map of sites recorded in the past few years is to register with iRecord, and on the Explore menu filter results by Lampyris noctiluca.

 Wherever you find small snails, though unfortunately not the large common-or-garden variety, it’s worth looking for glow worms.
 They prefer open grass or hedges to woodland, but rarely are they to be found on land which has been ‘improved’ for agriculture.
 Look for them from late May to early September (with a peak in mid July), as soon as it gets dark.
 They glow for a few hours at a time, and usually stop glowing soon after mating.
 If you do see glow worms, don’t disturb them and certainly don’t take them home as trophies, no matter how many there are on a site.
 Their continued existence at your site could be on a knife-edge.
 But a short look by torchlight will do no harm, and you may see the smaller, darker (and virtually glow-less) male mating – perhaps even several on one female!